mghanava/mineral-classifier-app/README.md

 ├── Dockerfile                # Dockerfile for the application image ├── dvc.yaml                  # DVC pipeline definition
 ├── params.yaml               # Parameters for the DVC pipeline
-├── requirements.txt          # Python dependencies
+├── pyproject.toml            # Python dependencies and ruff formatter setup
 └── src/                      # Source code for the pipeline stages
     ├── models/
     ├── stages/